SachinAthu/onepay-payment-gateway/README.md

-# PHP Composer package to generate iframe inside a modal for given url.
+# PHP package to redirect to onepay payment gateway inside a popup modal.